Size Matters: The Return of Alexander Payne, Not that He was Ever Gone

 - Here’s The Thing: Dick Cavett (ritholtz.com)

 I cannot remember how I first heard about the supremely talented and irascible artist Bob Weaver, but I am glad I did, because he proved a remarkably colorful profile subject.
 To say that he was reluctant to do the interview would be a gross understatement.
 Some patrons and friends of his prevailed upon him to meet with me, and then when he showed up he was as agitated as a caged animal.
 More than once I thought he was going to bolt from his chair and out of the room mid-interview.
-His general agitation and frequent use of foul language were expected and so none of it really threw me, and besides I knew it would be good for the story.
+His general agitation and frequent use of foul language was expected and so none of it really threw me, and besides I knew it would be good for the story.

 The Real McCoy: Artist Bob Weaver Charts His Own Hard Course as a Regional Master